Ready to travel? Click here to plan your next trip!

 Need help choosing the best business class flight for your next trip?
 Hire me as your Travel Coach!

-Service and Hospitality in Qatar Airways Business Class
+Overview of Qatar Airways Business Class

 Qatar Airways employs a global staff—on shorter routes, crews tends to be comprised mostly of nationals from the country at the non-Qatar end of the flight.
 This meant that for my Bangkok-Doha leg onboard the A380, I experienced world-famous Thai hospitality, buoyed by the rigorous technical standards on which Qatar Airways’ in-cabin training is based.
 The flight attendants encouraged me to use the (fabulous) onboard bar as my photo studio, an even assisted me with suggestions on the best angles to use for my selfies.